defano/wyldcard/README.md

 #### What's HyperCard?

 Released in 1987 and included in the box with every Macintosh sold in the late 80's and 90s, HyperCard was an [Erector Set](https://en.wikipedia.org/wiki/Erector_Set) for building software: part programming language, part "paint" program, part database.
-With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors using an expressive syntax that mimicked the English language.
+With HyperCard, you could draw a user interface with [MacPaint](https://en.wikipedia.org/wiki/MacPaint)-like tools, then apply scripts and behaviors using an expressive syntax that mimicked natural English.

 Apple called it "programming for the rest of us."

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.
-Or, watch a screencast tutorial, [here](https://www.youtube.com/watch?v=AmeUt3_yQ8c).
+Or, watch a screencast tutorial [here](https://www.youtube.com/watch?v=AmeUt3_yQ8c).

 ## Features

 HyperTalk Java is attempt to recreate HyperCard in the Java programming language while maintaining high fidelity to Apple's original software.
+By and large, HyperTalk Java has been an effort to clone the original; not to contemporize it.

-#### Organize
+#### Organize information

-* Create, open and save stacks of cards that contain text, graphics, buttons, menus, sounds, and animations.
+* Create, open and save stacks of cards containing text, graphics, buttons, menus, sounds, and animations.
-* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields contain rich (styled) text.
+* Cards support foreground and background layers; buttons and fields come in a variety of styles similar to HyperCard's; text fields may contain richly styled text.
-* Print cards or stacks of cards.
+* Ability to print individual cards, or stacks of cards.

 #### Paint and draw

-* Provides all of HyperCards' original paint tools, patterns and 2D image transforms via the [JMonet](https://www.github.com/defano/jmonet) library.
+* Use any of HyperCards' original paint tools, patterns and 2D image transforms (all provided by the [JMonet library](https://www.github.com/defano/jmonet).
-* Supports full-color images with alpha transparency; able to reduce color depth on imported graphics to produce a "vintage feel."
+* Supports full-color images with alpha transparency with the ability to reduce color depth for a more "vintage feel".
 * Drag-and-drop graphics onto the card; import and export graphics using the "Import Paint" / "Export Paint" menu commands.
-* Includes many of the original button icons, plus the ability to create new button icons (of arbitrary size) from paint selections.
+* Includes many of the original button icons, plus the ability to create new button icons from paint selections.

-#### Script
+#### Script your own software

+* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages follow HyperCard's message passing order and are trappable for overriding certain UI behaviors.
+* Supports much of the HyperTalk 2.1 language including a variety of built-in commands and functions.
+* Add or remove menus from the menu bar; script behavior for custom or existing menu items.
-* Supports much of the HyperTalk 2.1 language including a variety of commands and functions (`ask "How are you today?"`, `sort the lines of bkgnd field 13 by the last word of each`); flow control (`if`, `repeat`); properties (`the width of me`, `the textFont of`, `the itemDelimiter`); event messaging (`send doSomethingCool to card button id 1`); system messages and script handlers (`the mouseLoc`, `on mouseUp`); and compound prepositional text chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
+* Powerful expression language supports compound mutable chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
-* Attach scripts to buttons, fields, cards, backgrounds and stacks; messages are trappable

-#### Sounds and effects
+#### Play with sounds and effects

-* Play original sound effects (`flute`, `harpsichord` and `boing`) and "dial" telephone numbers
+* Play original sound effects (`flute`, `harpsichord` and `boing`) and `dial` telephone numbers.
-* Synthesize sounds into a sequence of musical notes
+* Synthesize sounds into a sequence of musical notes supporting pitch, octave, accidental, duration and tempo.
-* Lock and unlock the screen with one of 23 animated visual effects provided by the [JSegue](https://www.github.com/defano/jsegue) library.
+* Animate cards and parts by locking and unlocking the screen with one of 23 animated visual effects (provided by the [JSegue library](https://www.github.com/defano/jsegue)).

 ### Notable absences

 This is neither a HyperCard replacement nor an open-sourced release of Apple's software.
 HyperTalk Java is still missing quite a few features present in HyperCard:

 * Can't open or import HyperCard stacks.
+* No multi-window stack support (`open stack in new window`) or palettes.
 * No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
 * No support for external commands or functions (XCMDs/XFCNs).
-* Not all commands, functions or properties of HyperTalk have been implemented.
+* Many commands, functions, and properties have not yet been implemented.

 ## Getting started